MikroElektronika/mikrosdk_click_v2/clicks/2x4rgb/README.md

 err_t c2x4rgb_write_led_matrix ( c2x4rgb_t *ctx );
 ```

-## Example Description

-> This example demonstrates the use of 2x4 RGB Click board by cycling through
-a set of colors, gradually increasing the brightness of each LED in a sequence,
-and then decreasing the brightness before moving on to the next color in the array.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and performs the Click default configuration which sets
 the LEDs brightness and current gain to a minimum and the color to black (all LEDs off).

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */